 This is all performed through an elegant and modern interface that makes navigation simple and helps users visualize the backup process, as well as the current status of their disk imaging, or replication.

 Pricing for Paragon starts at $99 (£77.24) for a single workstation perpetual license.
-For multi-workstation support and access to the media building features, you’ll need to purchase the Technician plan that starts at $599 (£467.35).
+For multi-workstation support and access to the media building features, you’ll need to purchase the Technician plan which starts at $599 (£467.35).

 Currently, Paragon Hard Disk Manager is only available for Windows.
 You can test out the full version with a 30-day free trial.